gbraad/fedora-modularity/source/development/building-modules/building-infra.rst

     $ sudo dnf install <URL_to_noarch_package>

-To build your modulemd, run a command similar to the following:
+To build your modulemd, run a command:

 ::

     $ mbs-build submit -w

-The command will submit and watch the task, so you are able to track a result.
+The command will submit build into infrastructure and watch the task, so you are able to track results.